E-Paine/tkinter-docs/source/canvas.rst

       the canvas.
 The default value is an empty string.

     | *selectbackground=*
-    | Specifies the background color to use when displaying selected items.
+    | Specifies the background colour to use when displaying selected items.
+      The given value may be any valid :ref:`Tk colour <colours>`.
 The default values are as follows:

       +---------+-----------------------------------+
       | MacOS   | platform default selection colour |